DonovanWeber/language-suggester/README.md

 ## Description

 This webpage is a programming language suggester that helps beginner coders or people intereseted in coding decide which language to start with.
-The webpage asks a series questions and based on the results provides a language you should start with.
+The webpage asks a series of questions and based on the results provides a language you should start with.

 ## Setup/Installation Requirements